Pete1001/interrogation-script/README.md

    ```

 2. The script will:
-   - Read from `hosts.txt` and `commands.txt`.
+   - Read from `hosts.txt`, `base_commands.txt`, and `commands.txt`.
+   - Combine the base commands from `base_commands.txt` with the custom commands from `commands.txt` (base commands will be executed first).
    - Connect to each host (network switch) via SSH.
-   - Execute the commands specified in `commands.txt` on each host.
+   - Execute the combined list of commands on each host.
    - Save the output in individual files named `{host}_output.txt`.

 ### Example Interaction